-Our mission "to help people with intellectual and developmental disabilities direct their own lives through supportive partnerships and connection to resources that promote independence" guides all operations.
+Our mission is to help people with intellectual and developmental disabilities to discover what is most important for their desired quality of life, and to experience life on their terms through supportive partnerships and connection to resources that promote meaningful community participation, a sense of belonging, and maximum choice and control over services or supports.
 Fulfilling this mission requires an approach that is person-centered (learning what each person wants and partnering with him/her to achieve it), community-based (supporting the person to live and work within the local community), and cost-effective (understanding how to connect the person to the right resources).

-Resource Connections' vision aligns our mission with our commitment to:
+Resource Connections' vision aligns our mission with a commitment to:

 Board of Directors